 When you open a new bank account with SoFi, you can get access to checking and savings in one place.
-You can manage your money online or through the SoFi mobile app and enjoy special member benefits, including a great rate on balances and getting paid up to two days early with direct deposit.
+You can manage your money online or through the SoFi mobile app and enjoy special member benefits, including a competitive APY on balances and getting paid up to two days early with direct deposit.

 Are there positive financial impacts of social media?

 Social media can have a positive impact on your finances if you’re following accounts that genuinely help people manage their money better.
 For example, you might learn about new budgeting techniques, pick up savings hacks, or get tips on how to reduce expenses by following reliable financial accounts on social media.